boazbk/tcs/lec_08_uncomputability.md

 The confusing part about reductions is that we are assuming something we _believe_ is false (that $BLAH$ has an algorithm) to derive something that we _know_ is false (that $HALT$ has an algorithm).
 For this reason Michael Sipser described such results as having the form "If pigs could whistle then horses could fly".

-At the end of the day this is just like any other proof by contradiction, but the fact that it involves hypothetical algorithms that don't really exist tends to make it quite confusing.
+At the end of the day reduction-based proofs are just like  other proofs by contradiction, but the fact that they involve hypothetical algorithms that don't really exist tends to make such proofs quite confusing.
 The one silver lining is that at the end of the day the notion of reductions is mathematically quite simple, and so it's not that bad even if you have to go back to first principles every time you need to remember what is the direction that a reduction should go in.
 (If this discussion itself is confusing, feel free to ignore it; it might become clearer after you see an example of a reduction such as the proof of [spec-thm](){.ref}.)